patrickfrey/mewa/doc/faq.md

 In the example _language1_ I decided for solution (1) even though it lead to anomalies, but I will return to the problem later.
 So far all three possibilities can be implemented with _Mewa_.

 ##### What types to use for representing constant values in the compiler
-The decision for data types used to implement constants is more complex as it actually looks like at the first glance.
-But for implementing constant values you can't rely on the scalar types of the language your implementing a compiler with because the language you design may have a different set of scalar types with a different set of rules.
-You need arbitrary precision arithmetics for integers and floating point numbers at least.
+The decision for data types used to implement constants is more complex as it actually looks like at a first glance.
+To rely on the scalar types of the language of the compiler is wrong.
+The language of the compiler may have a different set of scalar types with a different set of rules.
+Arbitrary precision arithmetics for integers and floating point numbers is required at least.
 The first example language of _Mewa_ uses a module implementing BCD numbers for arbitrary precision integer arithmetics.
-A silly decision that should be revised.
-I just did not find a module for arbitrary precision integer arithmetics on _LuaRocks_  with a working installation at the time.
-So I decided to activate some older project (implementing arbitrary BCD arithmetics for Lua) as a _LuaRocks_ module on my own.
-This has to be replaced in the future.
-But I do not plan to invest a lot of time there.
-I hope for some contribution or an idea that solves the problem.
+This should be changed in the future.

 <a name="functionsProceduresAndMethods"/>